Brands & content that

 "Keep it simple."

-…, if everyone “keeps it simple,” do you help your content stand out; much less be remembered; much less be remembered as yours rather than, mistakenly, a competitor's or your industry's in general, …
+… if both you and your competitors “keep it simple,” how do you make your content stand out; much less be remembered; much less be remembered as yours rather than as a competitor's or your industry's in general, …

-… and how do you concurrently invite comprehension, encourage engagement, advance your brand, and further rapport with audiences, all without abandoning simplicity?
+… and how do you invite comprehension + encourage engagement + advance your brand + further rapport with audiences without cluttering the outreach with complexity?

 Remember